-This is the intellectual and cultural heart of the institute.
-Isintu Samakhosi works to ensure traditional leadership structures are not merely preserved in museums or mentioned in constitutions, but are actively restored as functional pillars of community life.
+This is the intellectual and cultural heart of the Institute.
+Isintu Samakhosi exists at the sacred intersection of Amakhosi traditional governance, Ubuntu philosophical ethics, indigenous cultural heritage, and rural economic development.
+We work to ensure traditional leadership structures are not merely preserved in museums or mentioned in constitutions, but are actively restored as functional pillars of community life.

 The Case